csongnr/otel-agent/README.md

 ## Development notes
 ### Iterating on config changes:
-Because the config is mounted on a configmap, any changes to the [opentelemetry configuration](https://github.com/csongnr/otel-agent/blob/master/otel-agent-chart/templates/configmap.yaml#L6-L485) at this time require you to either uninstall the release and re-install the release, or upgrade the release and then kill the pod so it spins up w/ the latest changes.
+Because the config is mounted on a configmap, any changes to the [opentelemetry configuration](https://github.com/csongnr/otel-agent/blob/master/nr-k8s-otel-collector/templates/configmap.yaml#L6-L485) at this time require you to either uninstall the release and re-install the release, or upgrade the release and then kill the pod so it spins up w/ the latest changes.

 **Note:** This will be updated soon so that you can just upgrade the release to reflect changes.

 Uninstall the release and re-install the release:
 ```
 helm uninstall otel-agent-release
-helm install otel-agent-release otel-agent-chart
+helm install otel-agent-release nr-k8s-otel-collector
 ```
 **OR:**
 Upgrade the release and then kill the pod:
 ```
-helm upgrade otel-agent-release otel-agent-chart
+helm upgrade otel-agent-release nr-k8s-otel-collector
 kubectl delete pod <pod-name>
 ```